-At the origins of Nosy Be black pepper, there is a man, Émile Prud'homme, former head of the National Institute of Colonial Agronomy in Madagascar, who imported the very first pepper vines on the island of Madagascar after a trip to Indonesia.
+At the origins of Nosy Be black pepper, there is a man, Émile Prud'homme, former head of the National Institute of Colonial Agronomy in Madagascar, who imported, following a trip to Indonesia, the very first pepper vines on the island of Madagascar.

 He chose the island of Nosy Be to plant these brand new plants, then developed this production further east on the island (notably in the Tamatave region).

 Like all black peppers "pipper nigrum", Nosy Be pepper has medicinal properties.
 It acts among others on :

 The Nosy Be pepper is best eaten crushed with a pestle.
 To keep all its flavors, I recommend you to integrate it at the end of cooking.
 It goes perfectly with white meats as well as with red meats and chocolate.
 It reveals the flavour of foods without its spiciness distorting their taste.

 In terms of power, it is at first soft in the mouth, then, crescendo, it will come to reveal its warmth and spiciness.

 Surprise them by declining the Black Pepper of Madagascar - Nosy Be, throughout your menu.

 We suggest you start with a Soft-boiled Egg and Celery Cream with Truffle Jelly in the style of Joël Robuchon.

 Then continue with a Quasi d'Agneau de Pauillac with Black Pepper and Savory, cooked on the spit and accompanied by its Candied Vegetables, as proposed by Alain Ducasse.

 Finally, captivate your friends' palates with a Moelleux au Chocolat and its hint of Black Pepper.

 Want to discover other ways to enjoy its flavour?
 Here is a perfect menu to discover my selection of Madagascar black pepper from the island of Nosy Be.

-A festive entrance!
+A festive starter!
 Choose a quality semi-cooked foie gras and leave it out in the open air for 15 minutes.
 Season it with a little Nosy Be pepper and coarse salt.
 Serve with a homemade mango chutney and walnut bread.
 Accompany with a glass of sweet white wine.